yuandra/resbaz-cookbook/sites/hobart.md

 ----

 [Data Science Hobart](https://datasciencehobart.github.io/) will host Tasmania's first ever ResBaz conference in early 2017.
-We're using this page to keep notes on the organising timeline and draft schedule.
+We're using this page to keep notes on the organising timeline and draft program.

 ## Timeline